-This AIF includes disclosure of certain non-GAAP financial measures or ratios, as such terms are used in National Instrument 52-112 - Non-GAAP and Other Financial Measures Disclosure, including AISC, Cash Cost, AISC per gold ounce sold and Cash Cost per gold ounce sold.
-The non-GAAP financial measures used in this AIF are not standardized financial measures under IFRS and might not be comparable to similar measures presented by other companies.
+This AIF includes disclosure of certain non-GAAP financial measures or ratios, as such terms are used in National Instrument 52-112 - Non-GAAP and Other Financial Measures Disclosure, including Cash Cost and All-In Sustaining Cost ("AISC").
+The non-GAAP financial measures used in this AIF are not standardized financial measures under IFRS® Accounting Standards ("IFRS") and might not be comparable to similar measures presented by other companies.
 The Company believes that these measures and ratios provide investors with an improved ability to evaluate the prospects of the Company as they provide additional information related to operating performance and are widely used in the mining industry.